DebarshiDey23/nlp-hw/llm_opt/README.md

   requirements of the homework (but loss should go down and accuracy should improve with more data).

+* The command line above uses the default tf-idf guesser, but you'll want to replace it with the DSPy-based guesser you've optimized.

 Good Enough Solution
 =====